codingteam/horta-hell/README.md

 * `$fortune` - shows a fortune from @rexim database.

+* `$mail receiver message` - send the mail to the user.
+Please note that bot determines the receiver by nickname only.
+If the nickname is not registered on server, someone else may take the nick and receive your mail.
+Be careful!

 * `$pet` - Tamagochi-like plugin, contains internal subcommand system.
 Enter `$pet help` for details.
 Distinct pets are created for every room.